maxvp/maxvp.github.io/content/archive/2023-08-gateway-precedence-diagram-10419.md

 imageAlt: ""
 ---

-Added a Mermaid diagram to the developer docs to illustrate how traffic is intercepted, proxied, and filtered from onboarding to egressing to the Internet.
+Added a Mermaid diagram to the developer docs to visually illustrate how Gateway intercepts, proxies, and filters traffic from onboarding to egressing to the Internet.